Your toddler is 2 years old. Happy birthday!

 Looking for some tasty and nutritious meal inspiration?
 Check out these food ideas for a 2-year-old:

-Fun activities, games and toys for a 2-year-old include:
+Looking for things to do with a 2-year-old?
+Some fun activities, games and toys for a 2-year-old include:

-• Imaginative play.
+- Imaginative play.
 Playing with dolls, cars, trains and stuffed animals are all popular activities for 2-year-olds.